 Hypothesis 1

 In the frontoparallel conditions amplitude will be lower for symmetry compared to asymmetry at posterior electrodes between 300 and 600 ms post stimulus onset.
-We are confident that this SPN will be found given the number of previous studies with similar frontoparallel stimuli (Makin, 2022).
+We were confident that this SPN would be found given the number of previous studies with similar frontoparallel stimuli (Makin et al., 2022).

 Hypothesis 2